Datawheel/canon-stats/docs/COMPLEXITY.md

 With that done, the endpoint for population data would be:
 ```
-TODO
+threshold=Country:1000000,HS4:100,Population:1000000
 ```
 ## Examples

-### 1) ECI of states in Mexico, using Economic Census data and Total Gross Production as measure
+### 1) ECI of states in Mexico, using Economic Census cube and based on Total Gross Production

-URL example
 ```
 /api/stats/eci?cube=inegi_economic_census&rca=State,Industry Group,Total Gross Production&Year=2014
 ```

-The endpoint will return the complexity value for each `State` based on iterations using `Industry Group`, and the ECI will be named `Total Gross Production ECI`.
-Those values are calculated filtering by 2014.
+The endpoint will return the ECI for each `State` based on iterations using `Industry Group`, and the ECI will be named `Total Gross Production ECI`.
+Those values were calculated filtering by 2014.

 ```
 {